Baichenjia/Rebuttal-OEB3/README.md

 We thank the reviewers for their comprehensive and thoughtful comments.
 We carefully revised our submission based on the reviews, and hope the revisions address the reviewers' concerns.

-In the updated manuscript we have made the following changes:
+In the updated manuscript we have made the following main changes:
-- We added the detailed discussion of the difference between OEB3 and Chen et al (2017), EBU (Lee et. al. 2019)
+- We added the detailed discussion of the difference between OEB3 and Chen et al (2017) in Related Works (Section 4).
-- We specified on each of our methods whether they use the ground-truth labels or the predicted labels.
-We also included the rationale behind these assumptions more clearly.
-(Section 3.2, 3.5, 3.6)
+- We added the discussion of adjustments in OEB3 compared to optimistic-LSVI (Jin et al, 2020) (Section 3.2).
+- We added the comparison of OEB3 and EBU (Lee et al, 2019) (Section 3.2).
+- We added theoretical and empirical comparison of Uncertainty Bellman Equation and Exploration (O'Donoghue et al. 2018) and Bayesian-DQN (Azizzadenesheli et al.  2018) (Section 4 and Section 5.2).
-- We added a more detailed explanation of our safe spot-aware training method.
-(Section 3.5)
+- We added the related works of model-based approaches1 with optimism.
+(Section 4).
-- We tuned the learning rate for safe spot search on OOD detection and updated our OOD results (Section 4.4).
+- We added additional algorithmic descriptions for three baselines (i.e., BEBU, BEBU-UCB, and BEBU-IDS).
+(Appendix B).

+**References**

+[Chen et al. 2017] Richard Y Chen,  Szymon Sidor,  Pieter Abbeel,  and John Schulman.
+UCB Exploration via164Q-Ensembles. arXiv preprint arXiv:1706.01502, 2017

+[Jin et al.  2020] Chi Jin, Zhuoran Yang, Zhaoran Wang, and Michael I Jordan.
+Provably Efficient Reinforcement178Learning with Linear Function Approximation.
+In Proceedings of Thirty Third Conference on Learning Theory.
+2020

+[Lee et al. 2019] Su Young Lee, Choi Sungik, and Sae-Young Chung.
+Sample-Efficient Deep Reinforcement Learning166via Episodic Backward Update.
+Advances in Neural Information Processing Systems, 2019

+[O’Donoghue et al. 2018] Brendan O’Donoghue, Ian Osband, Remi Munos and V. Mnih.
+The Uncertainty Bellman168Equation and Exploration.
+International Conference of Machine Learning.
+2018

+[Azizzadenesheli et al. 2018] Kamyar Azizzadenesheli, Emma Brunskill, and Anima Anandkumar.
+Efficient Exploration170through Bayesian Deep Q-Networks.
+Information Theory and Applications Workshop (ITA).
+2018

 ---

+# Reply to AnonReviewer 5

 We appreciate the valuable suggestions and typos spotted by the reviewers.
 We have revised our work accordingly.
 We refer to table for a summary of comparisons in our rebuttal.
 In what follows, we address the concerns in detail.